WPS/egon.io/architecture.md

 ## Level 2: Web Application

-On the top level, the web app is organized into a layered architecture:
+On the top level, the web app is organized into a layered architecture.
+Some layers contain – among other things –  Angular components which themselves are structured into technical layers.

+### Layers

 ```mermaid